 For more information, please visit the Grants Administration Division website.

 Federal Fiscal Compliance and Reporting Division

 This division ensures that the agency complies with the fiscal requirements of federal grants, such as maintenance of effort, comparability, and various reporting requirements.

 For more information, please visit the Federal Fiscal Compliance and Reporting Division website.

 Federal Fiscal Monitoring Division

 This division monitors the expenditures of federal grant subrecipients for compliance with various fiscal requirements.
 It also conducts reviews of federal grant subrecipients to ensure that federal awards are used for authorized purposes in compliance with laws, regulations, and the provisions of contracts or grant agreements.

-For more information, please visit the Division of Federal Fiscal Monitoring website.
+For more information, please visit the Federal Fiscal Monitoring Division website.